AmaanSayyad/Celo-Word-Puzzle/README.md

 4. **Smart Contract Integration**: How the games interact with blockchain
 5. **Mobile Architecture**: Mobile-specific optimizations and features

-The diagrams illustrate how your Jump-Jump-Jump project integrates Web3 technologies with traditional game development to create engaging blockchain-based gaming experiences.
+The diagrams illustrate how your celo word puzzle project integrates Web3 technologies with traditional game development to create engaging blockchain-based gaming experiences.

 ## 📱 Mobile Support